KishoreIthadi/ichatbot/README.md

 3. **IChatBotCSSClass: "class1 class2"**

-   These css classes will be applied to chatbot by overriding default styles applied to the outermost div, specify multiple classes separated by space
+   These css classes will be applied to chatbot outermost div by overriding default styles, specify multiple classes separated by space

 4. **DisableSelectedButton: true**